Beacon Hill, West Sussex: Related monuments

 Within the enclosure is a small bowl barrow which measured approximately 0.6 m high and measures approximately 7.5 m across.
 This burial mound has been destroyed by modern ploughing.
 It stood in the southeastern corner of the fort; excavation in 1976 uncovered a burial, disturbed by earlier antiquarian digging.
 The burial mound was identified as an Anglo-Saxon hlaew.

 Also within the fort enclosure are the remains of a late 18th-century telegraph station.
 Traces remain in the form of rectangular earthworks and stone, concrete, and brick foundations.
-The station was a part of the Portsmouth-London semaphore line.
+The station was a part of the Portsmouth–London semaphore line.

 Cross dykes traverse the ridges to the east and west of the Beacon Hill.
 These are considered to be outlying defences associated with the fort.
 When Harting Beacon fell into disuse, it may have been replaced by the nearby Iron Age hillfort at Torberry Hill.
 This conjecture is supported by the known chronology of the two sites.

-Air Crash
+Air crash

-On the 19 February 1936 a Royal Air Force, Handley Page Heyford (K4024) of No. 10 Squadron RAF crashed into the side of Beacon Hill in heavy fog.
+On 19 February 1936 a Handley Page Heyford (K4024) of No. 10 Squadron RAF crashed into the side of Beacon Hill in heavy fog.
 Three of the Four crew died in the crash.